evoila/osb-service-registry/README.md

 # OSB Service Registry

 The Service Registry is an application build to handle the challenges when working with multiple PaaS platforms and service brokers.
+Build with the Spring Framework, it is meant to centralize access points for service broker and PaaS platforms, as well as enable sharing of service instance across platforms.

 ## Challenges with multiple PaaS platforms and service brokers